 Gastric peritoneal carcinomatosis, on the other hand, is believed to have a different tumour biology, and Dr. Claramae Chia aims to compare if bi-directional chemotherapy is superior to palliative chemotherapy in prolonging median overall survival in patients with this disease.
 Bi-directional chemotherapy works by the simultaneous delivery of intravenous and intraperitonealchemotherapy, thereby creating a diffusion gradient and creating a wider treatment area.
 Several bi-directionalchemotherapy regimens have been investigated and shown to be well tolerated, with up to 52% response rate.
 In addition, Dr. Chia also leads the prospective quality-of-life studies in patients who have undergone CRS and HIPEC.

-In a similar vein, Dr. Clarinda Chua and Dr. Grace Tan are embarking on a collaborative, multi-centre, phase I clinical trial to ascertain the tolerability and safety of pressurised intraperitoneal aerosol chemotherapy (PIPAC) with oxaliplatin in patients with gastrointestinal peritoneal metastases.
+In a similar vein, Dr. Clarinda Chua is embarking on a collaborative, multi-centre, phase I clinical trial to ascertain the tolerability and safety of pressurised intraperitoneal aerosol chemotherapy (PIPAC) with oxaliplatin in patients with gastrointestinal peritoneal metastases.
 PIPAC is a relatively novel technique of delivering intraperitoneal chemotherapy for patients with peritoneal disease.
 Using various cytotoxic agents at different doses, PIPAC has shown encouraging results in small series and early-phase studies.
 In most of these studies, the cytotoxic agents employed in PIPAC are dependent on the origin of the peritoneal metastasis, and generally include platinum drugs (such as oxaliplatin and cisplatin) and anthracyclines (such as doxorubicin).
 Whether there are optimal schedules, drug/drug combinations, and dosage for peritoneal metastases of different origins is less clear, and these aspects of the strategy require further evaluation.